jurtasun/rcds_nextflow_intro/chapter1/README.md

 #### 4.2.
 Edit the process command to use the input variable

-Now let's edit the process `script` section to use the input variable, istead of the original hardcoded value.
+Now let's edit the process `script` section to use the input variable, instead of the original hardcoded value.
 In the process block, make the following code change:

 *Before:*